arminf82/TensorFlow_PanTilt_Cam/README.md

 # TensorFlow_PanTilt_Cam
 Raspberry Pi 3/4 face / objects tracking with Python, OpenCV and Tensorflow, Tensorflow Lite and Coral Edge TPU

-Tensorflow, Tensorflow Lite and Tensorflow Lite with Coral Edge TPU compatible code.
+FastForward installation guide.

 You can choose which framework to use depending either on your hardware (if you have the Coral Edge TPU) or on the model that you want to use.
 You can easily use your own trained models.

 Features: